GOATUP-PERPETUAL/one-piece-points/README.md

 2. **Baseline Adjustment**: Subtract start snapshot profits if available
 3. **Overtime Handling**: Similar to trade points for consistency
 4. **Rate Application**: Apply the configured profit rate
-5. **Limit Enforcement**: Cap at the maximum profit limit if configured

 ## Development